divonlan/genozip/docs/genocat.rst

           |

 .. option:: --indels-only.
-Drops variants that are not Insertions or Deletions (INDEL).
+Drops variants that are not Insertions or Deletions (indel).

           |